 1. Plan B

 Plan B is a safe form of emergency contraception that only contains progestin.
 It is used to prevent pregnancy up to 72 hours (3 days) after a single act of unprotected intercourse.
 There is some evidence that it may be used up to 120 hours (5 days) after unprotected intercourse, but it may not be as effective.
 It may not be effective for women who weigh more than 165 pounds.
 According to Health Canada Plan B is not effective if you are over 176 pounds.
 Plan B is not intended as a method of birth control; it is for emergency use only.

-Ella is a type of emergency contraceptive pill (ECP) that is available only by prescription.
-The active ingredient of Ella is ulipristal acetate.
+Ella is a safe form of emergency contraception pill (ECP) that contains the active ingredient ulipristal acetate.
 It works by blocking the effects of the hormone progesterone.
 Ella is used to prevent pregnancy up to 120 hours (5 days) after unprotected intercourse.
 It may be less effective for women who have a Body Mass Index (BMI) over 30kg/m2 or are 194 pounds or more.
 Ella is not intended as a method of birth control; it is for emergency use only.

 3. Copper IUD